Safe Expeditious Whole-Body Control of Mobile Manipulators for Collision Avoidance

+\textit{b) Two poles}: This scenario extends the complexity by introducing two poles approaching the robot simultaneously from different directions.

-In reality, we simulate fast-moving obstacles using poles.
-Fig. \ref{others_show}(a) and Fig. \ref{others_show}(b) show the failure of robot motion of other methods in Experiment 2a).
-These methods rely on the implicit exclusion field between the robot and the obstacle, which often fails to avoid fast-moving obstacles.
-For our controller in experiment 2a)2b), we display the robot motion in Fig. \ref{show} and Fig. \ref{exp2_show}.
+\cite{neo} performed poorly in Experiment 3a), primarily because its reactivity relies on directly eliminating the relative velocity with respect to the obstacle, which often leads to infeasibility.
+For our controller in experiment 2a)2b), we display the robot motion in Fig. \ref{exp2_show}.
 We achieved an effect that the above controller could not accomplish.
-We attempted to approach the robot from different directions — front, oblique angles, and different movements - stabbing, ,swinging, to provoke collisions.
-We also conducted experiments where both the base and the manipulator encountered obstacles simultaneously.
+We attempted to approach the robot from different directions—front, oblique angles, and different movements-stabbing, swinging, to provoke collisions.
+We also conducted experiments where both the base and the manipulator encountered obstacles simultaneously in Experiment 3b).
 Throughout this process, our controller effectively navigated the robot to avoid obstacles, promptly returning it to the target point once safety was ensured.
 The entire sequence was autonomously managed by the robot through our controller.
-In Fig. \ref{exp2}, we illustrate the minimum distance between the robot and the obstacle, as well as the three-axis position error at the end-effector.
-Fig. \ref{exp2}(a) and Fig. \ref{exp2}(b) represent the avoidance of a single pole and two poles, respectively.
+Fig. \ref{exp2} (a) and Fig. \ref{exp2} (b) represent the avoidance of a single pole and two poles, respectively.